 Finnair has a permanent Shareholders' Nomination Board (the "Shareholders' Nomination Board").
 The Shareholders' Nomination Board consists of three (3) members, which shall be appointed by the Company's three largest shareholders, who shall appoint one member each.
-The Chair of the Company's Board of Directors shall act as an expert to the Shareholders' Nomination Board.
-The Chair of the Company's Board of Directors is not a member of the Shareholders' Nomination Board and has no voting rights.
+The Chair of the Company's Board of Directors shall act as an expert to the Shareholders' Nomination Board and has no voting rights.
+However, the Chair of the Board of Directors is entitled to attend meetings of the Shareholders' Nomination Board and has no voting rights.
 However, the Chair of the Board of Directors is entitled to attend meetings of the Shareholders' Nomination Board and to receive materials relating to the meetings.
 The members shall be nominated annually, and their term of office shall end when new members are nominated to replace them.
-The purpose and task of the Shareholders' Nomination Board is to prepare and present to the Annual General Meeting, and, if necessary, to an Extraordinary General Meeting, a proposal on the remuneration of the members of the Board of Directors, a proposal on the number of members of the Board of Directors and a proposal on the members of the Board of Directors.
+The purpose and task of the Shareholders' Nomination Board is to prepare and present to the Annual General Meeting, and, if necessary, to an Extraordinary General Meeting, a proposal on the remuneration of the members of the Board of Directors.
 In addition, the task of the Shareholders' Nomination Board is to seek candidates as potential board members.
 At the date of this Offering Circular, the current members of the Shareholders' Nomination Board are Kimmo Viertola, Timo Sallinen and Jukka Vähäpesola.